 I just love my big ol knitting bag.
 It's soft and squishy and colorful and keeps my current knitting project in a nice, safe, clean spot.

 And this knitting bag wasn't a planned project either.
-Hmm that sounds kind of funny doesn't it?
+I didn't plan to knit a knitting bag.
+Sounds kind of funny doesn't it?

 You see I had originally started knitting a bunch of big squares and was going to sew them all together for a blanket.